Christmas Day 1/2: 25 December Luke 2:(1-7), 8-20

-Yet the story of the baby wrapped in clothes and laid to rest in an animal’s eating trough – all from verse 7 – needs a context.
+Yet the story of the baby wrapped in cloths and laid to rest in an animal’s eating trough – all from verse 7 – needs a context.
 These few details have cried out for expansion and not in vain.
 ‘No room in the inn’ – we imagine the local hotel.
 ‘In a manger’ – what’s a manger, mummy?
 ‘In a stable’ – like they used to have in rich houses before garages and carports?
 And soon we see the shepherds and the wise men in bent stature, sheep nodding wisely, donkeys, cattle, goats and doves – the Christmas scene is complete.
 And why not!
 Historical reconstruction is also imagination.

 So behind the romance of the ‘stable suite’ of the modern Christmas card is Luke’s one verse scene of basic simplicity, poverty – well, as most, then, would have reasoned, with a little money Joseph could have bought them into a better space.
 ‘Blessed are the poor, the meek..’
 These are the people who (still) cry out for redemption, liberation, peace, their inarticulate cry, a mere whimper beside the loudly proclaimed peace of Rome.
 By force and efficiency, the conquering Romans had brought the famous pax romana to their world, which included Palestine and their emperor was hailed a ‘son of God’.
 Law and order at last, sustained by ruthless suppression of people’s rights.